ED2: Environment Dynamics Decomposition World Models for Continuous Control: Preliminary

-In general, world models mainly differ at the implementation of kernel, which can be roughly divided into two categories: \textbf{with non-recurrent kernel} and \textbf{with recurrent kernel}.
+In general, although there are different ways to build and use models, the core of the world model remains a dynamics model, i.e., predicting state transitions in the environment, which can be roughly divided into two categories: \textbf{with non-recurrent kernel} and \textbf{with recurrent kernel}.
 The formal definition of both kernels are as follows:

-Non-recurrent kernel are relatively basic kernel for modeling, which are often implemented as Fully-Connected Networks.
+Non-recurrent kernel~(MBPO, TDMPC) are relatively basic kernel for modeling, which are often implemented as Fully-Connected Networks.
 Non-recurrent kernel takes the current state $s_{t-1}$ and action $a_{t-1}$ as input, outputs the latent state prediction $h_t$.
-Compare to non-recurrent kernel, recurrent kernel is implemented as RNN and takes the additional input $h_{t-1}$, which performs better under POMDP setting.
+Compare to non-recurrent kernel, recurrent kernel~(Dreamer) is implemented as RNN and takes the additional input $h_{t-1}$, which performs better under the POMDP setting.
 For both kernels, the $s_t$ and $r_t$ can be generated from the latent prediction $h_t$.